 Course Fee £150

 What will we do

 Kantha is a traditional Indian embroidery technique that upcycles old fabrics and brings them to new life by layering them with beautiful stitched motifs.
 Taking inspiration from the rich tradition of Kantha textiles, you will learn to embroider preloved fabrics into something new- a wall piece pr a panel that can be used to make accessories or an item of clothing.
 All whilst enjoying creative conversations with like minded people.

 We will begin the day with a demonstration of embroidery stitches and learning about Ekta’s creative process.
 You will learn how to use a variety of Kantha embroidery stitches, gaining inspiration from Ekta’s personal collection of Kantha textiles.
 There will also be contemporary examples of Kantha to refer to.

 The small group size means that there will be lots of opportunities for one-on-one feedback.

 What you need to bring

 Please bring preloved fabrics/ items from your wardrobe that you no longer wear but can’t bear to put out.
 There will also be a selection of fabrics provided that can be used to embellish your pieces.
-All use of embroidery tools and equipment are included.
+Use of embroidery threads, tools and equipment is included in the fee.

 About your tutor